 The construction industry adopted the concept as a way to place a value on projects before they were officially paid for.
 It gets complicated because construction companies need to pay their workers on a regular schedule, and then, account for subcontractors and their payment schedules as well.

 You might keep track of these figures as they have in the example below:

 Where things get tricky is, construction companies often get paid for the project well after completion.
 Meaning, they’ve likely paid for most of the materials, labor, and overhead a while back.
 When the payment hits their account, they may mistake it for profit.

 Which then throws everything off from revenue forecasting to budgeting.
 Or, worse, your company could go into debt should things slow down later in the year.
 This front-loading process is known as over-billing.

-Over-billings happen when a contractor has billed for more work than the client has actually paid.
+Over-billings happens when a contractor has billed for more work than the client has actually paid.
 So, if a WIP shows your contractors billed for 75% of the total work required, but a job is 50% complete, a project is overbilled.